5 Steps To Relieve Pain

 I'm Donna Sellers, yoga teacher and founder of YogaSpiritus.

-I help people with chronic pain find relief so they can enjoy doing what they love.
+I help my clients feel better so they can enjoy doing what they love.
 I’m a yoga teacher specializing in therapeutic yoga.

 I offer private sessions in yoga therapy so you can move with strength and flexibility and find gentle pain relief.

-If you have persistent chronic pain that you’d like to relieve, I can help by working with you on a personal therapeutic yoga program that is designed just for you.
+If you have persistent chronic pain or stress that you’d like to relieve, I can help by working with you on a personal therapeutic yoga program designed just for you.

 - One-on-one private sessions where you practise moving and breathing in a safe, gentle way that changes your nervous system, and changes your pain.

-- Group classes in therapeutic yoga for pain relief, and restorative yoga.
+- Small group classes in therapeutic yoga for pain relief, meditation and restorative yoga.

-Do you want to learn how to change your pain and live the life you love?
+Do you want to change your pain and live the life you love?

-Sign up to receive your free e-book today and find out how!
+Sign up above to receive your free e-book today and find out how.

-Here's a simple breathing exercise to help you relax and feel calmer.
+Here's a simple breathing exercise to help you relax and relieve stress.

-Become aware of your breathing.
+Become aware of how your breath feels as it moves in and out of your body.
 Is it shallow or deep?
 Is it forced or relaxed?
 Are you inhaling into your belly or into the top of your chest?
 Gently and slowly, without forcing the breath, begin to deepen your inhale.
 Gently draw the breath into the belly without anxiety or pressure.
-As you breathe out, release any tension or pain you are holding, along with the breath.
+As you breathe out, release any tension or pain you are holding.